 Second-hand or used goods are not allowed on Lazada.

-Thus, if you have a vintage shop or want to resell cars, then Lazada is probably not for you.
+Thus, if you have a vintage shop or want to resell cars, then Lazada is probably not the best option for you.